 You will come across blogs by visitors describing how magical it all feels, and how friendly people are.
 And it’s true.

 Where else could you forget your phone in a taxi on a Saturday night, and get it back the following day?

 But the beaches are empty for a reason.

 Most of the time, this far north, they feel freezing in the almost constant winds and frequent rains.
-And while you can enjoy blue skies and sunshine on occasion, the predominantly dull, drizzly, wet and stormy weather tends to dampen the spirit as well as our extensive peat bogs.
+And while you can enjoy blue skies and sunshine on occasion, the predominantly dull, drizzly, wet and stormy weather tends to dampen the spirit.

 A sudden change of weather at Luskentyre cut our walk short.